DigiBP/digibp-spiez/README.md

 | GitHub| Github is used for collaboration and versioning of the programming code as well as the models. |
 |Heroku|Heroku is a PaaS (Platform as a Services) which is used to quickly build, run, and operate the Camunda in the cloud. |
 |Integromat | Integromat is a free tool to connect apps and automate workflows using a beautiful, no-code, visual builder.
 |Eledo | Eledo helps in automating documents by mapping data to get PDF.
 Once you save and activate your document template, you can load new fields in Integromat immediately.
 Eledo prepares Web Form and REST API automatically.
+|Gmail | Gmail is a free email service developed by Google.
+Users can access Gmail on the web and using third-party programs that synchronize email content through POP or IMAPprotocols.
+The service is notable among website developers for its early adoption of Ajax.

 ## Automation
 Automation techniques and languages used: